Hewlett Packard has an immediate need in our US Public Sector Consulting Organization for a

 • Making Decisions and Solving Problems - Analyzing information and evaluating results to choose the best solution and solve problems.

 Establishing and Maintaining Interpersonal Relationships - Developing constructive and cooperative working relationships with others, and maintaining them over time.

-Hewlett-Packard Company, or HP, is an American multinational information technology corporation headquartered in Palo Alto, California, USA...
+Hewlett-Packard Company, or HP, is a multinational information technology corporation headquartered in Palo Alto, California, USA.
+HP got...